canonical/jaas-documentation/reference/juju_required_version.rst

 Using JAAS
 ----------

-In order to interact with JAAS as a user, you must use a Juju CLI with a minimum version of **3.5.1**.
+In order to interact with JAAS as a user, you must use a Juju CLI with a minimum version of **3.5.4**.

-JAAS performs login using OIDC, a feature introduced to the Juju CLI in 3.5.1 and above.
+Previous versions of the Juju CLI do not include the necessary functionality to authenticate with JAAS.

 Add controllers to JAAS
 -----------------------